-6. The deduction of foreign taxes on income from a South African source [section 6quat(1C) and (1D)]
+6. The deduction of foreign taxes on income from South African-source income [section 6quat(1C) and (1D)]

 Section 6quat(1C)(a) provides for the deduction of foreign taxes from the income of a resident taxpayer when determining the taxable income derived from carrying on any trade.
-If the taxpayer meets all the requirements of section 6quat(1C)(a), the taxpayer may elect to claim the deduction under the section but is not compelled to claim it.
+Its application is limited to foreign taxes on income other than taxes contemplated in section 6quat(1A).
+Section 6quat(1A) refers to section 6quat(1) which considers income and capital gains from a foreign source.
+The deduction under section 6quat(1C)(a) is therefore limited to foreign taxes levied on South African-source income derived from trade operations.